Gorenstein isolated quotient singularities of odd prime dimension are cyclic: Proof of Lemma

 Then,

 On the other hand,

-Since $n$ is an odd number, we know that $1$ is an eigen value of the matrix $b$.
+Since $n$ is an odd number, we know that $1$ is an eigenvalue of the matrix $b$.
 It is a contradiction.
 Therefore, ${\rm ord}(u)$ is not $n$. \end{itemize} We have completed a proof in the case where $G$ is solvable.